River and lake safety

-There are loads of fantastic places to explore in our parks, including lots of campgrounds that are on or near a river, lake or lagoon.
-The aquatic environment around rivers, lakes and lagoons can be unpredictable so please take note of these safety tips:
+There are loads of fantastic places to explore in our parks, including campgrounds that are on or near a river, lake or lagoon.
+The aquatic environment around rivers, lakes and lagoons can be unpredictable so please take note of these safety tips.

 - If you are caught in a rip or current, float on your back and travel downstream.